shaniber/recipes/content/soups and stews/meat-chili.md

 +              salt and pepper to taste
 ~~~~

 ## Directions
-Brown the meat, seasoning it lightly with salt, pepper, and 1 Tbsp of chili powder.
+Brown the meat, seasoning it lightly with salt, pepper, and 1 Tbsp of chili
+powder.
 Cook the bacon until slightly crisp.
-Drain the fat, crumble, and cook with the onion and garlic, until they are soft.
+Drain the fat, crumble, and
+cook with the onion and garlic, until they are soft.

 In a crock or stock pot, add the bacon/onion/garlic mixture.
+Add the
-Add the tomatoes, beer, coffee, and hot sauces.
-Add in the browned meat, and stir it all up.
+tomatoes, beer, coffee, and hot sauces.
+Add in the browned meat, and stir it
+all up.

 Add the peppers, half of the spices, and brown sugar.
-Bring to a simmer on high.
-After at least two hours, add the second of the spices.
-An hour before serving, add the maple beans and maple syrup.
-Finally, just before serving, taste to make sure that the heat is as desired.
+Bring to a simmer on
+high.
+After at least two hours, add the second half of the spices.
+An hour
+before serving, add the maple beans and maple syrup.
+Finally, just before
+serving, taste to make sure that the heat is as desired.

-Serve in bowls, with waffles on the side.
+Serve in bowls.
+Pairs well with waffles!

 ## Yield
-Enough chili to feed at least 6 people with leftovers for breakfast the next day.
+Enough chili to feed at least 6 people with leftovers for the next day.